Home & Overseas Mission

 The week’s holiday is funded entirely by donations, and a number of fundraising projects take place during the year.
 These are organised by John and Angela Fisher and advertised through St Clement’s Church ‘Viewpoint’ and on this web site.
 For more information please contact John & Angela by email

-In the last three years we have continued to support the holiday, but it is now led by people from the Homelands Free Church in Essex, Brian Davis and Eddie King, and Brian's son Martin from Wales.
+In recent years we have continued to support the holiday, but it is now led by people from the Homelands Free Church in Essex, Brian Davis and Eddie King, and Brian's son Martin from Wales.

 Christmas shoeboxes for Romania